SESYNC-ci/census-data-manipulation-in-Python-lesson/slides/goals.Rmd

 * Combine multiple data frame operations with method chaining (piping with pandas ".")
 * Combine multiple data frames with “joins” (merge)

 Data frames occupy a central place in Python data analysis pipelines.
 The pandas package provides the objects and most necessary tools to subset, reformat and transform data frames.
-The key functions in both packages have close counterparts in SQL (Structured Query Language), which provides the added bonus of facilitating translation between python and relational databases.
+The key functions in the package have close counterparts in SQL (Structured Query Language), which provides the added bonus of facilitating translation between python and relational databases.

 ## Tidy Concept